plasma-umass/Mesh/README.md

 [malloc(3)](http://man7.org/linux/man-pages/man3/malloc.3.html) that
 compacts the heap without rewriting application pointers.

+Mesh is described in an [academic paper (arxiv PDF)](https://arxiv.org/abs/1902.04738) that will appear at PLDI 2019.

 Mesh runs on Linux; macOS support should be considered alpha-quality, and Windows is a work-in-progress.